dickwolff/Raisin-Chrome-Extension/README.md

 ### Run locally

 1. Clone/download this repository.
+2. Open the cloned/downloaded repository in VSCode.
+3. Open the terminal inside VSCode and run `npm run build`.
+This compiles the extension code to plain JavaScript and puts it in the `/dist` folder.
-2. Head to your browser and type `chrome://extensions` in the address bar.
+4. Head to your browser and type `chrome://extensions` in the address bar.
+5. Ensure you have enabled Developer Mode (the toggle is on the top-right of the browser).
-3. Click on the button that says `Load unpacked`.
+6. Click on the button that says `Load unpacked`.
-4. Navigate to the folder where you stored the repo (step 1)
+7. Navigate to the folder where you stored the repo (step 1).
-5. Select the `src` folder (don't go in it!)
+8. Select the `/dist` folder (don't go in it!).
-6. The extension is loaded!
+9. The extension is loaded!

 ![Locally run extension](img/local.png)